DinoChiesa/dotnet-xslt-service/README.md

 can invoke the C# code to perform the calculation.
 Of course the C# code can do ... anything.
 It's not limited to arithmetic.
 Once the code gets beyond a few lines, though, it seems inelegant to co-mingle the C# with the XSL.
-For quick/dirty solution, script blocks will work great.
-For use within a larger company or enterprise, you really want to manage distinct bits of code in separate files, possibly or probably in separate source code repos.
+For a quick & dirty solution, script blocks will work great.
+For use within a larger company or enterprise, you really want to manage distinct parcels of code in separate files, possibly or probably in separate source code repos.

 The Extension Block approach allows that.
 With Extension blocks, you can  do something similar.
 The XSLT is like so:

 ```xml
 <xsl:stylesheet version="2.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform"